linktrendmedia/App-Legal-Suite/output/End User License Agreement.md

 Has the meaning given in the Data Processing Addendum (DPA) and the Privacy Policy.

 **(p) "Privacy Policy"**
-Means the Company's privacy policy, available at [INSERT URL], which describes how the Company collects, uses, and protects Personal Data.
+Means the Company's privacy policy, available at [HYPERLINK: INSERT URL], which describes how the Company collects, uses, and protects Personal Data.

 **(q) "Prohibited Conduct"**
 Means any action restricted under Section 3 of this EULA or the Acceptable Use Policy.